 Majesty of the Seas Dining

-For dinner, passengers can choose between assigned early (6 p.m.) or late (8:30 p.m.) dining, or opt for RCI's My Time Dining, in which you pick a preferred mealtime (anytime between 6 and 9:30 p.m.), but can change your reservations on a daily basis or simply walk in when you're hungry.
-(Note: Those opting for My Time Dining will need to pre-pay gratuities.)
-The restaurant is open seating for everyone at breakfast and lunch every day.
+For dinner, passengers can choose between assigned early (6:30 p.m.) or late (9 p.m.) dining or opt for My Time Dining, in which you pick a preferred mealtime (anytime during the assigned settings).
+Reservations are recommended but can be changed daily.
+Or, simply walk in when you're hungry.
+Those opting for My Time Dining must prepay gratuities.

-Coffee and an array of sweets are available on Deck 5 at Latte-tudes featuring Seattle's Best Coffee, another Royal brand.
-Coffee drinks are in the $3.50 range.
-Next to Latte-tudes is Freeze Ice-Cream, with another average $3.50 price tag for its ice cream confections.
+Coffee and an array of sweets are available on Deck 5 at Latte-tudes, featuring Seattle's Best Coffee, Tazo teas and Starbucks Frappucinos, all with a la carte pricing.
+Specialty drinks are in the $3.50 range.
+Attached to Latte-tudes is 'Onda Gelateria, featuring six to eight tempting flavors of gelato, from pistachio to grapefruit.

-Room service is available 24 hours a day, offering a limited menu and Continental breakfast only.
+Room service is available 24 hours a day, offering a limited Continental breakfast and slightly better main menu.
+The well-liked honey-stung chicken lived up to the hype and even came with sweet potato fries and ranch dipping sauce.
 Food is free between 5 a.m. and midnight; late-night orders incur a $3.95 surcharge.

 A poolside buffet is scheduled one night on each cruise, and stops at CocoCay include a beach barbecue.